 - Common Stock.
 Common stock represents an equity or ownership interest in an issuer.
-In the event an issuer is liquidated or declares bankruptcy, the claims of owners of bonds and preferred stock take precedence over the claims of those who own common stock. - Preferred Stock.
+In the event an issuer is liquidated or declares bankruptcy, the claims of bonds and preferred stock take precedence over the claims of those who own common stock. - Preferred Stock.
 Preferred stock represents an equity or ownership interest in an issuer that pays dividends at a specified rate and that has precedence over common stock in the payment of dividends.
 In the event an issuer is liquidated or declares bankruptcy, the claims of owners of bonds take precedence over the claims of those who own preferred and common stock. - Warrants.
 Warrants are instruments that entitle the holder to buy an equity security at a specific price for a specific period of time.
 Changes in the value of a warrant do not necessarily correspond to changes in the value of its underlying security.
 The price of a warrant may be more volatile than the price of its underlying security, and a warrant may offer greater potential for capital appreciation as well as capital loss.
 Warrants do not entitle a holder to dividends or voting rights with respect to the underlying security and do not represent any rights in the assets of the issuing company.
 A warrant ceases to have value if it is not exercised prior to its expiration date.
 These factors can make warrants more speculative than other types of investments. - Convertible Securities.
 Convertible securities are bonds, debentures, notes, preferred stocks or other securities that may be converted or exchanged (by the holder or by the issuer) into shares of the underlying common stock (or cash or securities of equivalent value) at a stated exchange ratio.
 A convertible security may also be called for redemption or conversion by the issuer after a particular date and under certain circumstances (including a specified price) established upon issue.
 If a convertible security held by an Underlying Fund is called for redemption or conversion, the Underlying Fund could be required to tender it for redemption, convert it into the underlying common stock, or sell it to a third party.

 Convertible securities generally have less potential for gain or loss than common stocks.
 Convertible securities generally provide yields higher than the underlying common stocks, but generally lower than comparable non-convertible securities.
 Because of this higher yield, convertible securities generally sell at a price above their "conversion value," which is the current market value of the stock to be received upon conversion.
 The difference between this conversion value and the price of convertible securities will vary over time depending on changes in the value of the underlying common stocks and interest rates.
 When the underlying common stocks decline in value, convertible securities will tend not to decline to the same extent because of the interest or dividend payments and the repayment of principal at maturity for certain types of convertible securities.
-However, securities that are convertible other than at the option of the holder generally do not limit the potential for loss to the same extent as securities convertible at the option of the holder.
-When the underlying common stocks rise in value, the value of convertible securities may also be expected to increase.
-At the same time, however, the difference between the market value of convertible securities and their conversion value will narrow, which means that the value of convertible securities will generally not increase to the same extent as the value of the underlying common stocks.
-Because convertible securities may also be interest-rate sensitive, their value may increase as interest rates fall and decrease as interest rates rise.
+However, securities that are convertible than at the option of the holder generally do not limit the potential for loss to the same extent as securities convertible at the option of the holder.
+When the underlying common stocks rise in value, will narrow, which means that the value of convertible securities will generally not increase to the same extent as the value of the underlying common stocks.
+Because convertible securities may also be expected to increase as interest rates fall and decrease as interest rates rise.
 Convertible securities are also subject to credit risk, and are often lower-quality securities.